mattsteen14/jammming/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Issue fixed - search results not appearing.
+- [x] Issue fixed - Playlist not saving.
+- [x] Not necessary - create hardcoded array of uri values.
+- [x] Upload to Codecademy forums for feedback.
 - [ ] Codecademy 'Create a Playlist App With the Spotify API (Part Two)' task - add new feature through technical design planning.
 - [ ] Testing & Debugging.
 - [ ] Use surge to deploy.